shaunmichaelgreene/front-end-portfolio/README.md

 Welcome to the README for Shaun's Portfolio!
-This is currently a work in progress, that is being continually updated and amended as I learn new skills and complete new projects.
+This was my front end portfolio that I continually updated and amended as I learned new skills and completed new projects during a full stack certification course.
+This was built from scratch using HTML, custom CSS, javascript, and a few bootstrap elements.

 Live Deployment Link: https://shaunmichaelgreene.github.io/front-end-portfolio/index.html